desmap/ale-sensible/README.md

 - **No more broken colorthemes**, no dull grey gutter anymore, ALE SENSIBLE works with _all_ your colorthemes
 - **No bloat in your .vimrc/init.vim**, no fiddling around, no trial and error, it's just one line pulling a 190-byte-plugin
 - **No mess with other gutter tools** which are more important (e.g. git tools, markers)
-- **1step remove/add back ALE SENSIBLE & its config**, sometimes you want it uninstalled and `:ALEToggle` won't help
+- **1step remove/add back ALE SENSIBLE & its config**, no scattering of your config with ALE configuration
+- **Intuitve highlighting where the errors is**, within a line and in the sign column/gutter
 - **Experience Vim/Neovim as what they are**, slick, minmalistic editors, not some jarring Frankenstein-IDEs

 **Linters are overrated:** Actually most of us are less productive with linters than without because of 'configuration porn', finding right settings, getting the linter fast, fixing wrong linter warnings or testing different linting engines for days.
 Only because ALE is asynchronous doesn't make it less distracting.